 Accountability and remedy in public finance

-Too often, development finance can end up causing harm to communities or the environment, ignoring people’s rights and blocking accountability.
-This is especially critical at a time when civil society space is closing and repression against human rights defenders is on the rise in many parts of the world.
+Too often, development finance can end up causing harm to communities or the environment, ignoring people’s rights and evading accountability.
+Supporting affected communities is critical at a time when civil society space is closing and repression against human rights defenders is on the rise in many parts of the world.

-Development banks should respect the rights of those who their investments impact and should be fully accountable – both to affected communities and to tax-paying publics – for their actions.
+Development banks should respect the rights of those whom their investments impact and should be fully accountable – both to affected communities and to tax-paying publics – for their actions.

 Promoting a race to the top in accountability